 Reporting and Exporting

-So you've bucketed all of your open text responses.
+So you have bucketed all of your open text responses.
 Now what?

 One of the benefits of analyzing your open text responses is the additional reporting functionality you gain!
-Looking at a list of open text responses in an appendix element can be cumbersome, particularly if you have a lot of responses.
+Looking at a list of open text responses can be cumbersome, particularly if you have a lot of responses.
 Once you've analyzed an open text question, you can run vertical or horizontal bar charts to get a summary review of your open text analysis categories.